5 Wonderful Ways to Volunteer at Girls on the Run

 Many people dedicate their careers to creating resources for important issues, whereas others support the cause by donating their time, talent or treasure.
 As a reader of the Girls on the Run International blog, we can already tell you are a dedicated supporter of causes that empower girls and women.
 And since you have this particular blog open, it’s clear you are ready to take your interest in Girls on the Run a step further.
 We are ready to welcome you aboard!
 Every girl has a spot on our team, and the same rule applies to our incredible volunteers.

-In celebration of National Volunteer Appreciation Month, check out these 5 wonderful ways to volunteer at Girls on the Run.
+Check out these 5 wonderful ways to volunteer at Girls on the Run.
 Alongside each description you will find first-hand testimonials of volunteers who have already made a difference in our program.
 Thank you to all current and future volunteers – you make our vision a reality!

 (Note: While all five of these core roles exist across the entire council network, additional roles may vary per council.
 Contact your local council to learn more.)